AEstebanMar/htmlreportR/README.md

 ### Script mode

 Simply call the html\_report.R script, distributed with this package.
-Simply provide a comma-separated list of files and a template to render, and you’re done\!
+Provide a comma-separated list of files and a template to render, and you’re done\!

 ``` bash